 Only a few.
-In the Elevated and Guarded Risk Postures, you don’t have to wear a face covering if you’re: eating or drinking in a designated dining area and 6 feet apart, or with your household or pod members; in a private, single occupancy space (like a private office); or in your living space with members of your household or pod.
-In these postures, you also do not need to wear them if you are exercising, eating or drinking outdoors and can maintain 6 feet of physical distance from others, unless they’re in your household or pod.
+In the Elevated and Guarded Risk Postures, you don’t have to wear a face covering if you’re: eating or drinking in a designated dining area and 6 feet apart, or with your household (apartment, suite or room); in a private, single occupancy space (like a private office); or in your living space with members of your household.
+In these postures, you also do not need to wear them if you are exercising, eating or drinking outdoors and can maintain 6 feet of physical distance from others, unless they’re in your household.

-The only exceptions to face coverings in the High Risk Posture are when you’re in a private, single occupancy space; in your living space with members of your household or pod; or eating or drinking outdoors when you can maintain 6 feet of physical distance others, unless they’re in your household or pod.
+The only exceptions to face coverings in the High Risk Posture are when you’re in a private, single occupancy space; in your living space with members of your household (apartment, suite or room); or eating or drinking outdoors when you can maintain 6 feet of physical distance others, unless they’re in your household.

 Reminder as of Sept.
 4: The Pittsburgh campus is currently in Elevated Risk and the Bradford, Greensburg, Johnstown and Titusville campuses are in Guarded Risk.